-Measuring the hearing aids with real ear verification equipment may unveil small dips in the measured responses compared with the curve displays seen in Target.
+Measuring the hearing aids with REM equipment may unveil small dips in the measured responses compared with the curve displays seen in Target.
 This is due to the client receiving a combination of the amplified sound and direct sound entering through the ear through the vent of the earpiece.